elliotkillick/elliotkillick.com/content/whoami/_index.md

 <script defer src="/assets/js/anti-spam.js"></script>

 <!-- Hopefully having the word "at" before and a "." after my email address confuses the spam bots too -->
 The fastest way you can get in touch with me is through my Twitter DMs.
-For professional inquiries (e.g. a partnership, sponsorship, paid mentorship or job referral), you can email me at <span class="top-secret"></span><noscript>[Please enable JavaScript to see email address]</noscript>.
+For professional inquiries (e.g. a partnership, sponsorship, paid mentorship or referral for a position), you can email me at <span class="top-secret"></span><noscript>[Please enable JavaScript to see email address]</noscript>.
 For confidential communications (e.g. a security finding), you can contact me at @ElliotKillick on Wire.

 If there's something in particular that you want to see or want me to look into, feel free to let me know.
 Currently, I have over 50 pieces of content planned (30+ of those being blog posts) but I'll see what I can do.